 Immunocompromised and intensive care (ICU) patients are exposed to viral, bacterial and fungal infections that complicate the already difficult therapy of the underlying diseases.
 The emergence of resistant viral, bacterial and fungal strains as well as the report of new opportunistic pathogens makes treatment of these patients a daunting task.
-New antivirals have actually expanded the therapeutic options in the treatment of viral infections, particularly HCV and HIV.
-New diagnostic tools as well as old and new antibacterial and antifungal agents are available to support the fight against infectious diseases in ICU, oncological and transplant patients, but viral, bacterial and fungal diseases still cause unacceptably high mortality rates in all these patients.
+New antivirals have actually expanded the therapeutic options in the treatment of viral infections, not only for HCV and HIV but also for CMV.
+New diagnostic tools, as well as old and new antibacterial and antifungal agents, are available to support the fight against infectious diseases in ICU, oncological and transplant patients, but viral, bacterial and fungal diseases still cause unacceptably high mortality rates in all these patients.

 This congress aims at providing first-hand and up-to-date information on the management of infectious diseases and the most appropriate antimicrobial therapy in immunocompromised and critically ill patients.

-Integrated industry-sponsored symposia will provide the most recent data on the treatment of specific viral and bacterial infections.
+Integrated industry-sponsored symposia will provide the most recent data on the treatment of specific viral, fungal and bacterial infections.

-This congress will discuss the most common issues and controversies related to infectious diseases in these groups of patients, with the aim of providing not only theoretical but also real-life experience to be then easily translated into daily clinical practice.
+This congress will discuss the most common issues and controversies related to difficult-to-treat infectious diseases in these patients, with the aim of providing not only theoretical but also real-life experience to be then easily translated into daily clinical practice.

 WHO SHOULD ATTEND

-Infectious disease and intensive care specialists, haemato-oncologists and oncologists, transplant specialists, clinical microbiologists, as well as to other health professionals involved in the care of critically ill and immunocompromised patients.
+Infectious disease and intensive care specialists, oncologists and haemato-oncologists, transplant specialists, clinical microbiologists, as well as to other health professionals involved in the care of critically ill and immunocompromised patients.

 Luigia Elzi, MD